Abansal0735/BANKING-SQL-TOOLKIT/README.md

 ## 🙋 About This Project

-Built by [Your Name] as a hands-on project to practice SQL and full-stack development using real-world banking data patterns.
+Built by Abhishek Bansal as a hands-on project to practice SQL and full-stack development using real-world banking data patterns.
 I work in banking software professionally, which inspired the realistic feature set, but all data, logic, and code here is original and entirely